Everybody knows a simple fact: beards are cool.

 A simple product like jojoba oil will nourish your stubble and your face.
 Remember that even shorter hairs can irritate your skin (a.k.a.
 Beardruff.)
 A soothing moisturizer – preferably natural like the jojoba oil, will soften the hair and calm down any inflammation.

 But is it really attractive?

 Yes, it is.
 But what is more attractive is confidence, as you might probably know.

-I’ve given you the tools to help out with you rocking a marvelous stubble.
+I’ve given you the options for the best stubble trimmers to help out with you rocking a marvelous stubble.
 The confidence part is up to you.

 I love Alpha M’s videos on YouTube, so here are his tips and opinion on the stubble beard:

 I’m an outdoor enthusiast and have sported a full beard since I was in my early 20’s.
 Originally, growing a beard was a way to save time when getting ready each day, but I quickly realized that keeping a neatly trimmed beard takes work and some forethought.
 That’s where this site comes in.